gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 # Formatting example code

 Readers will likely use Guide articles as a quick reference to look up syntax.
-Articles should be a basic, real-world example that show common use cases of its syntax.
+Articles should have a basic, real-world example that shows common use cases of its syntax.

 Here are specific formatting guidelines for any code: